-All DePaul faculty and staff members are invited to register and submit proposals for the annual Teaching and Learning Conference.
-The theme of this year's conference, “Exploring the Power of Purpose,” invites us to reflect on our sense of personal meaning and connection to social purpose as educators.
-How can a sense of purpose impact the way we teach and engage with our students?
-And how we can help our students discover and use their own knowledge, skills, and abilities in ways that not only benefit themselves but also the common good?
+The theme of 2018's conference, “Exploring the Power of Purpose,” invited us to reflect on our sense of personal meaning and connection to social purpose as educators.
+How does a sense of purpose impact the way we teach and engage with our students?
+And how can we help our students discover and use their own knowledge, skills, and abilities in ways that not only benefit themselves but also the common good?

-Presentations on this year's theme can explore Smith’s taxonomy of meaning and also address questions such as:
+Presentations on this year's theme explored Smith’s taxonomy of meaning and also addressed questions such as:

-The conference is jointly sponsored by Faculty Instructional Technology Services (FITS) and the Office for Teaching, Learning and Assessment (TLA).
-Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT) contribute to the planning of the conference.
-The Quality of Instruction Council (QIC) provides financial assistance.
+The conference was also jointly sponsored by Faculty Instructional Technology Services (FITS) and the Office for Teaching, Learning and Assessment (TLA).
+Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT) contributed to the planning of the conference, and the Quality of Instruction Council (QIC) provided financial assistance.

 Read participants' takeaways and connect with colleagues on Twitter using the hashtag #TLCON18.

 Photos from the event are available on the Teaching Commons Facebook page.